neckbeard-io/kintro/CONTRIBUTING.md

 pre-commit install --hook-type pre-commit --hook-type pre-push
 ```

-When making changes to any of the `requirements/*.in` files, you may run `pip-compile requirements/dev.in -o requirements/dev.txt` to recompile them (pre-commit will also do this pre-push, then give you a chance to review / add them to your commits)
+When making changes to any of the `requirements/*.in` files, you may run `pip-compile requirements/dev.in -o requirements/dev.txt` (or substitute `dev` for any of the other files) to recompile them.
+After doing so running `pip-sync requirements/dev.txt` (or substitute `dev` for any of the other files) will sync your environment with pip.

+Additionally running `tox` should use your current version of python and attempt to run the above and any other tests / validation

 #### Suggestion
 use [conventional-commit](https://www.conventionalcommits.org/en/v1.0.0/) style